-In this paper, we investigate anti-atheist prejudice in light of two recent theoretical perspectives.
-First, we adopt the sociofunctional approach to prejudice (e.g., Cottrell & Neuberg, 2005; Schaller & Neuberg, 2008; see also Kurzban & Leary, 2001), which recognizes that different prejudices arise from the functionally distinct threats that different groups of people are perceived to pose.
-According to this perspective researchers need to first understand the specific functional threat posed by a group in order to understand prejudice against that group.
+Azim F. Shariff, Department of Psychology, University of Oregon.
+Correspondence concerning this article should be addressed to Will Gervais, Department of Psychology, University of British Columbia, 2136 West Mall, Vancouver, BC, V6T 1N4.
+E-mail: will@psych.ubc.ca ally distinct threats that different groups of people are perceived to pose.
+According to this perspective researchers need to first understand the specific functional threat posed by a group to understand prejudice against that group.
 Second, we use a cultural evolutionary approach to religious prosociality (e.g., Johnson & Krueger, 2004; Norenzayan & Shariff, 2008; Roes & Raymond, 2003), which recognizes that throughout history, religions have been potent sources of social cohesion, coordination, and cooperation in human societies.
 This perspective informs our hypotheses regarding the vital question of why atheists are seen as threatening.
 Combined, these perspectives suggest that distrust is central to anti-atheist prejudice (see also Beit-Hallahmi, 2010).
 Next, we elaborate on each perspective, and then derive specific testable hypotheses regarding the psychology of anti-atheist prejudice.